100%

 • Frontmatter: this section’s statuscomplete; all subsection statuscomplete.
 All §§02.0–02.4 subsection statuses: complete. §02.R: complete (15/15 findings resolved across R1, R3, R4). §02.N: complete (this checklist).
 Section frontmatter status flipped from in-progress to complete in this commit.

-• plans/empty-container-typeck-phase-contract/00-overview.md “Quick Reference” table: Section 02 row → Complete.
+• plans/typeck-inference-completeness/00-overview.md “Quick Reference” table: Section 02 row → Complete.
 Updated in this commit.
+(Plan renamed from empty-container-typeck-phase-contract on 2026-04-23 per scope expansion documented in 00-overview.md; historical anchors in this section preserved at their original commit SHAs.)

-• plans/empty-container-typeck-phase-contract/index.md updated (status, Section 02 link text) if the corpus convention requires it. index.md Quick Reference uses an ID/Title/File layout (no Status column), so no update needed per the corpus convention.
-The plan’s index.md frontmatter is for the reroute registry and isn’t section-specific.
+• plans/typeck-inference-completeness/index.md updated if corpus convention requires. index.md Quick Reference uses ID/Title/File layout (no Status column); no update needed.
+Plan’s index.md frontmatter is for the reroute registry and not section-specific.

 Cross-Section File Contention